 Brewers from 34 breweries around the state recently convened in Missoula for the 10th Annual Montana Brewers Fall Rendezvous at Caras Park.
-Over 1,400 beer lovers braved the windy day to enjoy a selection of 120 beers.
-We had 21 special festival releases, including a Tequila-Barrel Aged Gose and a Maple-Infused Oktoberfest, that would be hard to find anywhere else in the state.
-There was something for every type of beer drinker, and all beers paired well with live music from the Dodgy Mountain Men and food from local vendors.
+Over 1,400 beer lovers braved the windy day to enjoy a selection of 120 beers, 21 of which were special festival releases hard to find anywhere else in the state.
+Attendees could try anything from a Tequila-Barrel Aged Gose to a Maple-Infused Oktoberfest, so there was something there for every type of beer drinker!
+All of these beers paired well with live music from the Dodgy Mountain Men and food from local vendors, making this the ultimate Montana beer experience.

-The MBA once again partnered with local homebrew club the Zoo City Zymurgists to judge beers vying for awards in 17 categories.
+In addition, the MBA partnered with local homebrew club the Zoo City Zymurgists to judge beers and give out awards in 17 categories.
 The big winner of the night was MAP Brewing Company, winning Best Stout, Best Wood-Aged Beer, and Best Lager.
 They also capped off the night by taking home Best of Show for their Party Mexican Lager.
 Here’s the full list of winners –

 Best Wheat – Beehive Basin Brewery‘s Don’t Hassle the Hef